Lietuvos Skautija

 Lietuvos skautija, the primary national Scouting organization of Lithuania, became a member of the World Organization of the Scout Movement in 1997.
-The coeducational Lietuvos skautija has 1,446 members as of 2012.
+The coeducational Lietuvos skautija has around 3000 members as of 2023.

 History of Lithuanian Scouting

 Scouting first came to Lithuania in 1909, as part of the Russian Empire.
 The indigenous Lithuanian Scout movement began in 1918, when the first Scout patrol and then troop was founded in Vilnius by Scouter Petras Jurgėla.
 In 1922, the first Scout General Assembly united the Lithuanian Scout Movement into the Scout Association of Lithuania.
 In 1924, the Scout Association of Lithuania was registered as a member of the World Bureau.
 Lithuania was a member of the World Organization of the Scout Movement from 1923 to 1940.
 Scouting prospered until 1940, when occupation forces banned Scouting.

 In 1940, the Soviet occupation of Lithuania resulted in Scouting being banned.
 In the years after World War II, a displaced Scouting movement started in the camps for displaced persons, and provided a makeshift but quite effective camp postal system, using Scout postage stamps like the one illustrated.

 Many of the Scouts-in-Exile soon moved to the United States and Australia.
 The organization was able to continue its work abroad, and grew into a large organization with Boy Scouts, Girl Scouts and academic Scout divisions in Canada, the United States, Australia, England, Germany, Italy, Argentina, Uruguay and Brazil.
 If the Scouting movement had not been kept alive in the diaspora, Scouting would have had a slower time being reestablished upon Lithuania's regaining of independence.

 On April 29, 1989, on the eve of the restoration of Lithuanian independence, the Scout Movement in Lithuania was reestablished and Scouting activity restarted.
 Regular contacts were established and maintained with WOSM.
 In November, 1989, after the fall of communism, Scouting formally reemerged in the newly democratic Lithuania.
 Scouting in Lithuania is conducted by several organizations.
 In 1992, Scouting in Lithuania applied for membership in WOSM.
 Their constitution was approved by the World Committee.
 However, serious conflicts with the organization of Lithuanian Scouting, especially former Scouts, resulted in the postal vote being suspended.
 From 1992 to 1995, attempts were made to insure democratic decision-making processes and to simplify structure, with little progress made.